 Some professors think that internet sources shouldn't be used in research projects.
-To be sure, much of what you find on the internet is not trustworthy -- a lot of the content is biased or factually incorrect.
+To be sure, a lot of material on the internet is not trustworthy -- a lot of the content is biased or factually incorrect.
 But there is a lot of valid and useful information available on the internet.

 As a researcher and writer, it is your job to be able to tell the difference.
 To learn more, visit the Critiquing Websites tab.